2IOA0-35/dbl-app/README.md

 ## Linting

 ESLint will make sure your code rougly follows a common style.
 Some common problems, like quotes, can be fixed using the light-bulb that appears in VS Code.

+# Resolving Issues

+## Missing Dependencies

+When you get a message like:
+`Module not found: Can't resolve 'x' in ....`, it might be that new modules were added to the repository after you ran `npm install`.
+In this case, you can fix the problem by re-running `npm install`, which will install all missing modules.

+If problems remain, you can force a re-install of all modules by removing the node_modules directory: `rm -r node_modules`.
+Then, you can once again run `npm install`.